CHRISTIAN Journaling, JESUS CALLING, psyChic channeling?

 Recommended Resources

 These first two books expose the mystical and occult teachings in Sarah Young’s Jesus Calling Christian devotional series.
-Christian Journaling or Psychic Channeling? can be Read Online for Free.
+Christian Journaling or Psychic Channeling? can be Read Online for Free (KJV Bible references) or downloaded (KJV Bible references or ESV Version).
 “Another Jesus” Calling is on Warren B. Smith’s website.
 The Taizé Community book expresses concerns about this mysticism-oriented, ecumenical movement.

 Book cover of Christian Journaling or Psychic Channeling?